succinctlabs/sp1/CONTRIBUTING.md

   integration tests should be added.
 The best way to add a new integration test is to look at existing ones and follow the style.

-#### Running Individual tests

-By default, `cargo test` does not select any packages, in order to run individual tests by name ( e.g. `cargo test mytest`) navigate to the directory of that file (e.g. `reth/crates/rpc/rpc/`) or use the `-p <package-name>` option to run specific tests of a crate from anywhere in the workspace (`cargo test -p reth-rpc mytest`).

-See also [cargo-test](https://doc.rust-lang.org/cargo/commands/cargo-test.html) for more information on running tests.

 #### Commits

 It is a recommended best practice to keep your changes as logically grouped as possible within individual commits.
 There